dbajpeyi/synth-engine/README.md

-## Synth
+## wavetable-engine

-Lots of TODOs, but..getting my hands dirty with some C code, while playing around with wavetables and audio generation
+Lots of TODOs, but..getting my hands dirty with some C code, while playing around with wavetables and oscillators